MichaelFroelich/FAP.React/README.md

 # How do I get jQuery functions passing the Babelscript validation?

-Sometimes Babel will not validate scripts with jQuery, so use a Mock version of jQuery, like this one name (Mock Jax)[https://github.com/jakerella/jquery-mockjax], as of writing the code you must delete from this file is fairly self explanatory.
+Sometimes Babel will not validate scripts with jQuery, so use a Mock version of jQuery, like this one named (Mock Jax)[https://github.com/jakerella/jquery-mockjax] , as of writing the code you must delete from this file is fairly self explanatory.
 Once thinned run this `IncludeMockScript("PathToMockJax.js")`

 Finally...